EU investigates Temu over over illegal products – DW – 10/31/2024

 Temu considers joining European anti-counterfeit group

-Temu has rapidly expanded in Europe with aggressive marketing, attracting millions of users through its slogan "shop like a billionaire" and offering low prices on a wide range of products including.
+Temu has rapidly expanded in Europe with aggressive marketing, attracting millions of users through its slogan "shop like a billionaire" and offering low prices on a wide range of products.

 The Commission said that it had 92 million monthly active users in the EU in September.